wintercms/docs/services-application.md

 #### Determine the execution context

-It is possible to know if the current request is being performed in the administrative back-end area using the `runningInBackend` method.
+It is possible to know if the current request is being performed in the administrative backend area using the `runningInBackend` method.

     App::runningInBackend();